Windshield Rust Repair — Omaha, NE

 Reach out through our contact page or call during business hours.
 We'll schedule a time to inspect the rust firsthand and help you choose the safest long-term solution.

-Windshield Rust Repair FAQs
+Windshield Rust Repair FAQ

 Rust in the windshield opening is often caused by long-term moisture exposure, previous leaks, or poor-quality past installations that allowed water to sit in the pinchweld.
 Over time, moisture damages paint and exposes bare metal, leading to corrosion.